badlandz/RoxieOS/complete-ports-translation-analysis.md

 **Recommendation:** Focus on the 5 critical packages first (baux-bot, roxieos-base, GRUB theme, neovim, Plymouth theme) to reach MVP, then polish the remaining 34 ports.

-**This gives us a complete picture: 15 ports already working, 5 need immediate work, 19 are supporting infrastructure.**</content>
+**This gives us a complete picture: 15 core ports already working, 5 need immediate work, 19 are supporting infrastructure.
+Font collection is strategically phased with accessibility prioritized.**</content>
 <filePath>complete-ports-translation-analysis.md